T. G. Jayewardene: Family

 In 1905, he married Lena Attygalle, daughter of Mudaliyar Don Charles Gemoris Attygalle with whom he had a son Major Theodore Frederick, who was elected to the Parliament in 1948.
-His daughter Margie Jayewardene married A. F. Wijemanne, who was a senator and Minister of Justice (1965-1970).
-His brothers-in-law were Fredrick Richard Senanayake and John Kotelawala Sr.
+His daughter Margie Jayewardene married A. F. Wijemanne, who was a senator and Minister of Justice (1965–1970).
+His brothers-in-law were Fredrick Richard Senanayake and John Kotelawala Sr. His nephew J. R. Jayewardene was the first executive president of Sri Lanka.

 One of Colombo's primary roads, Colonel T. G. Jayewardene Mawatha, has been named in his honor.

 Turret House

 T. G. Jayewardene was the owner of Turret House, a prominent Colombo residence situated on Turret Road (later renamed Dharmapala Mawatha).
 The property, recorded as Bearing Assessment No. 76 Turret Road, extended over more than three acres, with landscaped gardens spanning both sides of Turret Road and Green Path and stretching up to Alwis Place.
 Owing to its size and location, Turret House became one of the most recognisable private estates in early-20th-century Colombo.

 Jayewardene gifted Turret House itself to his only son, T. F. Jayewardene, who later lived on the property.
 The surrounding gardens, which formed the bulk of the three-acre estate, were divided among his daughters.
 One of these portions—situated beside Alwis Place was given to a daughter who married Carlton Corea.
 On this land, Corea built Carlton Lodge, which today houses the Capri Club, a long-standing private members’ club in Colombo.

-A major road in Colombo 3, Colonel T. G. Jayewardene Mawatha, was named in his honour, reflecting both his prominence in the Colombo military–civil establishment and his family’s historical connection to the area.
+A major road in Colombo 3, Colonel T. G. Jayewardene Mawatha, was named in his honour, reflecting both his prominence in the Colombo military–civil establishment and his family's historical connection to the area.